snok/self-limiters/README.md

 In other words, the limiters' impact on the application event-loop should be negligible.

+# Implementation details

+This section assumes you know how a Python (async) context manager works.
+If this is new to you, take a look [here](https://www.geeksforgeeks.org/context-manager-in-python/) first!

 ## The semaphore implementation

 The semaphore implementation is useful when you need to limit a process